-Also, in just the last few months we have seen a sharp increase in petty thefts and muggings in Arusha.
+Also, in recent years we have seen a sharp increase in petty thefts and muggings in Arusha.
 Until last year we were aware of only two visitors who had been mugged.
 Just this year however, there have been three separate incidents so far.
 Again, this is still a low ratio overall, but climbers are advised to use taxis when they travel from their hotels, rather than walking on foot, particularly after dark, and we advise that only pocket money is carried, with main valuables remaining inside the hotel’s safe.

 Evening Meal Following Your Climb